slsa-framework/slsa/docs/spec/v1.0/use-cases.md

 -   A large company uses SLSA to require two person review for every production change, scalably across hundreds or thousands of employees/teams.
--   An open source project uses SLSA to ensure that compromised credentials cannot be abused to release an unofficial package to a package repostory.
+-   An open source project uses SLSA to ensure that compromised credentials cannot be abused to release an unofficial package to a package registry.

 **Case study:** [Google (Binary Authorization for Borg)](https://cloud.google.com/docs/security/binary-authorization-for-borg)